Medieval Literature and Society: A Tutorial for Historians

 Engaging Like a Medieval Reader

 One effective way to interact with medieval texts is by writing in the margins, as medieval glossators did.
-By annotating your copies, you track your thoughts, clarify meanings, and uncover connections between texts.
+By annotating your copies, you can track your thoughts, clarify meanings, and uncover connections between texts.
 This practice mirrors how medieval readers engaged with literature and encourages critical thinking about the text’s language, context, and intended audience.

 Deciding how closely to work with the original language is crucial.
 Modern editions, such as Sioned Davies’ translation of the Mabinogion, are often sufficient, but even with translations, you may need the original to check meanings or nuances (see list of language resources).